-- A transfer student whose cumulative grade point average at the transfer institution(s) is 2.0 or above on a 4.0 scale will be admitted on Clear academic status. - A transfer student whose cumulative grade point average at the transfer institution(s) is less than 2.0 on a 4.0 scale will be admitted on Academic Probation.
-The transcript will read "ADMITTED ON ACADEMIC PROBATION." - An applicant who has been academically suspended from any duly accredited postsecondary institution or Council on Occupational Education institution may be admitted as a transfer student only after following the appeal process established at Bevill State Community College.
+A transfer student whose cumulative grade point average at the transfer institution(s) is 2.0 or above on a 4.0 scale will be admitted on Clear academic status.

+- A transfer student whose cumulative grade point average at the transfer institution(s) is less than 2.0 on a 4.0 scale will be admitted on Academic Probation.
+The transcript will read "ADMITTED ON ACADEMIC PROBATION."
+A transfer student who is admitted on Academic Probation retains that status until the student has attempted at least 12 credit hours at the institution. - An applicant who has been academically suspended from any duly accredited postsecondary institution or Council on Occupational Education institution may be admitted as a transfer student only after following the appeal process established at Bevill State Community College.
 If the transfer student is admitted upon appeal, the student will enter Bevill State Community College on Academic Probation.
 The transcript will read "ADMITTED UPON APPEAL-ACADEMIC PROBATION."